JoshuaE1/supervised-classification-SSH-publications/README.md

 In this project we develop and evaluate a machine learning module that automatically classifies scientific documents into fine grained disciplinary categories.

-This repository contains the code used for merging the data and performing the analyses as described in [paper].
+This repository contains the code used for merging the data and performing the analyses as described in Eykens, Guns and Engels (2021): https://direct.mit.edu/qss/article/2/1/89/97077/Fine-grained-classification-of-social-science

 # Requirements